 Box 2.
 WHO–UMC causality categories

 The difference between certain and probable/likely is simply the acceptable standard of proof.
 For “certainly,” a high-standard irrefutable proof is called for (falsification of the theory by a single irregular outcome).
-A single well-documented spontaneous rechallenge is strong evidence of regularity (even tough in just one patient).
-For “very likely,” the standard of proof is proof beyond reasonable doubt.
+A single well-documented spontaneous rechallenge is strong evidence of regularity (even though in just one patient).
+For ‘very likely’, the standard of proof is proof beyond reasonable doubt.

 Adverse events following immunization

-One measure of the sensitivity and responsiveness of this system is the alacrity with which the rotavirus vaccine RotaShield was withdrawn in 1999 after 12 cases of vaccine-induced intussusceptions were reported.
-About 1 in 2000 children younger than 2 months of age, develop intussusception from other causes.
+One measure of the sensitivity and responsiveness of the WHO-UMC causality categories (which preceded the Brighton classification) is the alacrity with which the rotavirus vaccine RotaShield was withdrawn in 1999 after 12 cases of vaccine-induced intussusceptions were reported.
+About 1 in 2000 children younger than 2 months of age develops intussusception from other causes.
 Based on the results of the investigations, the Centre for Disease Control (CDC) estimated that one or two additional cases of intussusception would be caused among each 10,000 infants vaccinated with the RotaShield vaccine.
-After about 100,000 infants were immunized, the vaccine was withdrawn10.
-In 2013, the methodology of AEFI evaluation was, however, revised.
+After about 100,000 infants were immunized, the vaccine was withdrawn11.
+In 2013, the Brighton classification was abandoned and replaced by the revised AEFI classification.
+The reasoning that prompted the switch away from the Brighton classification has not been stated explicitly in the revised AEFI manual12.

-According to the CIOMS/WHO report (page 11), a case definition can be adopted from the standard literature or by the reviewers themselves; not necessarily “an existing case definition.”
 The case definition helps draw on previous epidemiological research and facilitates further research to confirm a causal link.
 However, excluding causality in relation to an individual event cannot be dependent on that event conforming to a pre-existing case definition.
-It has been pointed out that the pejorative use of the term “rejected” (in the statement; ‘Such an event should be rejected and classified as “Not a case of [AEFI]”’), suggests a defensive posture.
-Reports of AEFIs are to be assessed for causality and classified, they are not to be “rejected”12.
+The pejorative use of the term ‘rejected’ (in the statement; ‘Such an event should be rejected and classified as “Not a case of [AEFI]”’), suggests a defensive posture.
+It has been pointed out previously that reports of AEFIs should be assessed for causality and classified: they are not to be ‘rejected’14.

 The WHO revised AEFI manual

-In March 2013, the revised WHO “User Manual for AEFI” was published with a new algorithm13.
-The manual acknowledges that it has adapted definitions and concepts from the CIOMS/WHO report.
+In March 2013, the revised WHO ‘User Manual for AEFI’ was published with a new algorithm12.
+The manual acknowledges that it has adapted definitions and concepts from the CIOMS / WHO report.
 The new algorithm for AEFI is reproduced in Figure 1.

 Figure 1.
 Flow chart demonstrating the revised AEFI classification new algorithm.